Debbie Kruger

 The DJs

 A 2SM day always started with the madcap Ian MacRae, the best — and highest rating — breakfast announcer of his day.
-He did the 6am-9am slot solo for several years before the seriously demented and irritatingly amusing Hon Nick Jones, a crazy self-appointed local government councillor who initially did the odd guest segment on the show, became Macca's regular sidekick.
+He did the 5am-9am slot solo for several years before the seriously demented and irritatingly amusing Hon Nick Jones, a crazy self-appointed local government councillor who initially did the odd guest segment on the show, became Macca's regular sidekick.
 Ian MacRae and the Hon Nick Jones

 Ian MacRae was audacious from his beginnings on Melbourne radio and then joined the pirate radio crusade in the UK, returning to Australia to join 2SM in the late 1960s.
-Which meant that by the time kids like me were tuning in, Macca had already refined his manic delivery to perfection.
+Which meant that by the time kids like me were tuning in, Macca had already refined his wacky delivery to perfection.
 There's some interesting info on Macca's pirate days at the Pirate Radio Hall of Fame, including an audio clip from 1966.

-Ian MacRae was the funniest man I ever heard on radio.
+Ian MacRae was one of the funniest men I ever heard on radio.
 He also knew how to be serious when the occasion called for it.
 I remember vividly sitting at the breakfast table on August 17, 1977 (it was still the 16th in the USA), listening to 2SM when a song was interrupted and Macca announced the death of Elvis Presley.
 "I can't believe I have to annouce this," he said.
 "What a shocking start to the day."

 Macca